Our Beliefs

 (Gen. 1:1-2, 26-27, 2:7, 21-23, 3:19-20; Luke 3:23-38; Rom.
 5:12-19, 6:23; 1 Cor.
 5:21-22, 45-49; Ecc.
 3:19-20)

 Concerning the timing of the return of Christ, we agree that Christ will return at the decision and discretion of the Father alone.
 The timing of Christ's return is unknown, even to Christ himself.
 But, Scripture is clear that there are signs indicating the general time of his return, and Scripture is clear as to many of the signs.
 We understand and accept that there are plausible biblical arguments concerning the timing of Christ's return, such as pre or post or mid-tribulation.
-We do not major on the mode of his return, but look forward to the moment of his return.
+We do not make every end-times detail a test of fellowship, but we look forward to the certainty of Christ’s return.

 The Church will probably need to both persevere and be a witness for Jesus to the world during the tribulation, but we’ll be protected from God’s final wrath.
 We believe that Christians holding to some end times ideas may result in immature, woefully-unprepared Christians believing for the prosperous good life only to fall away from the faith should tribulation and persecution come.
 We’re happy to optimistically believe, hope, and pray for the best with them, but Scripture paints a different picture of what we should be preparing for: denying ourselves and picking up our cross to follow Jesus.